The MWCC forecast a $100M a year economic boon from their cable car and pinnacle centre, but not every one is convinced.

 Local tour bus companies and many taxis ferry cruise boat passengers to the summit.
 By curtailing or transferring to the proponent these transport values, in sucking visitors from Port Arthur and Boonerong Park and Richmond vineyards, the spend on the MWCC is simply a transfer.
 It is not new, enriching activity.
 It is merely Amazon come to town.
 All the little guys are driven out of business.

-In summary, it may be argued that, according to the model, the economic activity is not $90 million, but probably closer to $30 million gross.
+Bottom line: the economic activity is not $90 million, but probably closer to $30 million gross.
 In fact, Net, it is considerably less because against any activity must be deducted the costs.
 The MWCC study assumes that the proposal has no costs beyond its construction cost.
 Is that right?

 Amenity costs ignored

 Blithely arguing that "as the cable car will not pass any residences, there will be no loss of amenity", and further, "if there is a loss of amenity, it will be mitigated" (how?), the model does not include this cost and “no attempt has been made to quantify the loss of amenity in this study.”
 But that loss is real.
 Deduct $5 million.

 Despite their traffic management claims that the cable car would not operate during peak traffic periods, during peak seasons the MWCC claims shuttle buses will be departing every ten minutes, fourteen hours per day.
 That will have impacts.

 "The study does not capture environmental effects” yet it claims that "the carbon reductions is a net environmental gain."
 It also blithely and contradictorily claims that "there will not be any negative environmental effects".
 This is unbelievable.
 Ecology teaches us that is impossible to do just one thing.
 The environmental impacts are manifold.
 Deduct $5 million.